 Nine Home Maintenance Tips Worth Doing

-When you talk to people that are successful in the sale of their homes both quickly and for a good price, you will usually discover that their success was a result of forethought.
+When you talk to people who are successful in selling their homes both quickly and for a reasonable price, you will usually discover that their success resulted from forethought.

-They may have been lucky to make as good of a deal as they did, but they likely spent a significant amount of time preparing for that lucky moment as well.
-Making a home appealing to buyers takes work – much of which occurs before the house ever goes on the market.
+They may have been lucky to make as good of a deal as they did, but they likely spent a significant amount of time preparing for that lucky moment.
+Making a home appealing to buyers takes work – much of which occurs before the house goes on the market.

 There are some home maintenance items that most people do not always think about.
-Many of the things that make a house stand out are the result of regular maintenance, tasks that may seem a little mundane, but that do a lot to keep up the functioning and appearance of a home.
+Many things that make a house stand out are the result of regular maintenance, tasks that may seem a little mundane but do a lot to keep up the functioning and appearance of a home.

-These little jobs, when performed on a periodic basis, can help you avoid paying costly replacement or repair fees in the months leading up to putting your home on the market.
-Unless you are planning on selling your home for a bargain to shoppers searching for a fixer-upper, keeping up with the little things is worth the effort.
+When performed periodically, these little jobs can help you avoid paying costly replacement or repair fees in the months leading up to putting your home on the market.
+Unless you plan on selling your home for a bargain to shoppers searching for a fixer-upper, keeping up with the little things is worth the effort.

-These home maintenance tips can go a long way in helping that your sale goes smoothly and does not end up going south due to a failing home inspection.
-Keep in mind that a skilled home inspector can tell when a homeowner has not been keeping up with regular home maintenance items.
+These home maintenance tips can go a long way in helping your sale go smoothly and does not end up going south due to a failing home inspection.
+Remember that a skilled home inspector can tell when a homeowner has not been keeping up with regular home maintenance items.

-You can bet your bottom dollar that while the home inspection is taking place, they will be pointing this out to the buyer.
+You can bet your bottom dollar that they will point this out to the buyer while the home inspection takes place.
 Whether you are selling now or not, use these nine maintenance tips to keep your home running like a well-oiled machine!
-If you are going to be selling by following this advice, you will keep your negotiating after the home inspection to a minimum.
+If you are selling by following this advice, you will keep your negotiating after the home inspection to a minimum.

 Maintain Your Filters

-One of the more important maintenance tips for homeowners is making sure you keep up with changing your heating and cooling filters.
-Your central heating and air conditioning unit work hard to push air throughout your house.
-By changing your filters on a regular basis, you help the unit operate efficiently and effectively.
+One of the more critical maintenance tips for homeowners is keeping up with changing your heating and cooling filters.
+Your central heating and air conditioning unit works hard to push air throughout your house.
+You help the unit operate efficiently and effectively by changing your filters regularly.

-It already requires a significant amount of energy to run air through the various vents – failing to install a clean filter makes this process much more challenging, and can put unnecessary strain on your central air unit.
-Make sure you pay particular attention to the rating of the filter you are using.
+It already requires a significant amount of energy to run air through the various vents – failing to install a clean filter makes this process much more challenging.
+It can put unnecessary strain on your central air unit.
+Pay particular attention to the rating of the filter you are using.

-Some filters need to be changed monthly while others are “rated” to last much longer.
-A quality filter can usually be bought for your system that is designed to be modified far less frequently.
+Some filters must be changed monthly, while others are “rated” to last much longer.
+A quality filter can usually be bought for your system designed to be modified less frequently.

 Change Batteries For Smoke/Carbon Monoxide Detectors

-While changing the batteries is a small maintenance item. making sure that you smoke and carbon monoxide detectors are working is not.
-In fact, your families safety depends on it!
+While changing the batteries is a minor maintenance item.
+Ensuring your smoke and carbon monoxide detectors work is a good idea.
+Your family’s safety depends on it!

-The last thing you ever want to go through is having your home destroyed by fire when it could have easily been avoided.
+The last thing you ever want to go through is having fire destroyed your home when it could have easily been avoided.
 Having working smoke and carbon monoxide detectors is critical.

-In some states including mine (Massachusetts), they are a requirement for sale.
-This is a great law that is designed to reduce casualties from two potentially hazardous situations.
+In some states, including mine (Massachusetts), they are a requirement for sale.
+This great law is designed to reduce casualties from two potentially hazardous situations.

-You don’t need to be selling your home to realize that keeping up with your local smoke and carbon monoxide detector regulations can be the difference in saving lives!
+You don’t need to be selling your home to realize that keeping up with your local smoke and carbon monoxide detector regulations can be a difference in saving lives!

 Inspect and Clean Your Furnace or Boiler

-Heating and cooling systems push a lot of dust along with temperature controlled air, and this dust and possibly condensation can lead to degradation of your unit and the ducts it uses.
+Heating and cooling systems push a lot of dust along with temperature-controlled air, and this dust and possibly condensation can lead to the degradation of your unit and the ducts it uses.
 An annual inspection by a certified service professional is always a good idea.

-The service person can clean up any accumulated debris, and can verify that your system is functioning as it should.
-When you have a forced hot water heating system that is serviced by oil, the maintenance requirements are little more stringent.
+The service person can clean up any accumulated debris and verify that your system functions as it should.
+When you have a forced hot water heating system serviced by oil, the maintenance requirements are slightly more stringent.

-Oil, unfortunately, does not burn as clean as gas and therefore can cause a system to be cleaned on a more regular basis.
-Most heating companies recommend an Oil fired heating system be tuned up once a year where gas can typically be done every two years.
+Unfortunately, oil does not burn as clean as gas and, therefore, can cause a system to be cleaned more regularly.
+Most heating companies recommend an Oil-fired heating system be tuned up once a year, where gas can typically be done every two years.

 Keep in mind that staying up with maintenance on your heating system can extend the lifespan by years.
-Also, consider that if a buyer sees you have not been maintaining the system, they may take into account offering less for your home thinking they may need to replace it sooner than expected.
+Also, if a buyer sees you have not been maintaining the system, they may consider offering less for your home, thinking they may need to replace it sooner than expected.

 Check Your Water Heater